 We are a community that loves God, loves people, and is passionate about sharing the gospel.

-To be known for glorifying God through servant leadership, disciple making, and ministry multiplication in Prince William County in the next 3 years.
+To be known for glorifying God through servant leadership, disciple making, and ministry multiplication in Prince William County.

 An authentic worshiper responds in joy, humility, repentance and obedience to God as He is in His Perfection and as He acts in His Holiness.
 Whether this is within the worshiping community, in public life, with his family or when he is by himself, he serves the same God who deserves our best intentions and behaviors.
 Worship is sometimes defined as recognizing the “worthiness of God”; it calls us to be more devoted to Him during all of life.
 The Bible indicates that our lifestyles should be such that others may ‘see our good works and turn to faith in Him” [Mat.
 5:16].
 The authentic worshiper lives transparently before his God and this is evidenced in the heartfelt sincerity with which he sings in worship, prays to his Lord and lives his life in relationships with others.